About the Prague Internships Summer Program

 - On-site program management and emergency support

-- Cultural Exploration and Activities program, and
+- Cultural Exploration and activities program

 - Brockport's Study Abroad Office Services.